 When the beets are the right size, (I don’t like them to be really big) it is time to harvest.
 I pick all the beets and clean them off, top them, and take them into the house.
 Beets do not keep.
 It is best to bottle them as soon as they are picked so they will be as fresh and tasty as possible.

-Bottling beets are fairly simple and very rewarding.
+Bottling beets is fairly simple and very rewarding.
 Harvesting goes quickly and the preparation is easy.
 After picking the beets trim the green tops off of the beet.
 I say to trim the top off leaving just a little bit of the green.
 If you cut into the beet it may lose some of the colors during processing.

 Wash the beet thoroughly and cook until tender.
 This will help the beet peel easily.
 Peel the skin off of the beet and cut into slices or chunks.
 The sizes you prefer.
 If the beets are really small you can bottle them whole.
 Cutting them up helps you get more beets in the bottle.